eddiepyang/sentimentizer/README.md

 # Introduction
 This repo contains implementations of RNN models with pytorch and keras for sentiment analysis on labeled data from Yelp.
-Run setup as described:
+Run setup as described to setup environment:

 *conda create env -n yelp_nlp
 conda install pip